 This Title is intended to carry out the responsibilities given Mason County by the Shoreline Management Act of 1971 (RCW 90.58).
-The actual purpose of the Use Regulations is the same as the purpose of the Act itself.
+The actual purpose of the Use Regulations is the same as the purpose of the Act itself and more fully outlined in the Mason County Comprehensive Plan Chapter IX Shoreline Master Program.
 The Master Program provides for the management of the shorelines by fostering all reasonable and appropriate uses.
 These regulations are intended to protect against adverse effects on the public health, on the land and its vegetation and wildlife, and the waters and their aquatic life.